 Condition 1 is relatively unambiguous; the originating service provider is the signing provider.

-Condition 2 is satisfied for cases where the OSP has a direct UNI relationship with the originating entity and has authenticated the originating entity.
+Condition 2 is satisfied for cases where the OSP has a direct User-to-Network Interface (UNI) relationship with the originating entity and has authenticated the originating entity.
 However, there are many deployment scenarios where an OSP serves a customer who in turn serves multiple other customers.
 For example, consider the case where a cloud communications provider serves multiple customers by providing access to the public telephone network via an OSP.
 In these customer-of-customer cases, where the OSP does not have a direct relationship with the originating entity, the delegate certificate mechanisms described in this document can provide the OSP authentication service with the information it needs to fully attest to the legitimacy of the calling TN.

 Condition 3 is satisfied for the case where the OSP has authority over the calling TN, and has assigned the calling TN to the originating customer.
 However, there are a number of legitimate real-world call scenarios where this is not the case; i.e., where the OSP does not have direct knowledge of the set of TNs the calling user is authorized to use.
 Example scenarios where it is difficult to support condition 3 for attestation level "A" include the following (note, list is not exhaustive):